sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 dangerous-zone identification
 But GPS alone cannot prevent a collision.

-17. GPS + mapping
+## 17. GPS and Mapping
-Now it becomes more interesting.
-Suppose the system knows:
+The combined function becomes more informative when the system knows:

 Current location
        ↓